Ministry

 Not what you want to offer — what they are already looking for.
 Problems, needs, interests, longings.
 If you can't name three, you haven't spent enough time with them.

-Resources and Budget.
 Be honest.
 What do you actually need — people, space, money, partnerships?
+And what does it actually cost — rent, salaries, communication, technology?
 This is where vision meets reality.
-If Blocks 01–06 are bigger than Blocks 07–08 can sustain, something has to change.
+If blocks 01–05 are bigger than blocks 06–07 can sustain, something has to change.

 What to watch for.